 Lunch was the same as yesterday minus the tomato.
-I had two tortillas and Emily just one.
+I had two tortillas and Micah just one.
 We added some sweetness by having some chocolate Aero Bubbles for desert.

 We continued on up.
 We crossed over to the other side of the pass and could see out to the flatlands of Arizona through a new valley.
 We stopped for a few minutes to enjoy the view.
 As we traveled clockwise around the peak of our pass and could see that the trail headed up very similar to earlier trail had sidesloping up to a south facing slope to a new high point.

 We follow the trail around and up the sideslope.
 It appears that we should head up and over the grassy pass but the trail takes a hard turn left across the slope.
 Later we would find why we could not just head over the pass as there is a large cliff on the other side.